 Our first supper in Mongolia: noodles cooked in barely enough water with tuna and sausage mixed in.
 It was amazing!

-The Dog With No Face Far up on a hillside we spotted a white yurt/ger.
+The Dog With No Face: Far up on a hillside we spotted a white yurt/ger.
 I can’t remember now if we were after directions or just eager to meet our first nomad.
 Either way, we rode towards the yurt and suddenly this massive dog missing part of his face barrelled towards us barking.
 Brandon and I had read many a biker’s story of being chased by dogs in Mongolia.
-We were just about to abort the plan when his owner screamed something that switched him out of kill-mode.
+We were just about to abort the plan when his owner screamed something that switched the K9 out of kill-mode.
 The man examined us and our bikes closely and then beckoned us to come inside his ger.

 Inside the yurt we were greeted by the man’s wife, mother and possibly sister or daughter.
 The interior smelled earthy and slightly sour with yak milk.
 The space was clean and simply furnished.

 An old transistor radio hung from the wall, next to it some odds and ends.
 You could see the wool lining that was pulled around the wooden structure to insulate the ger during the harsh winters.

 Being nomadic and all, Mongolians are extremely hospitable.
 They’ll take you in, shelter and feed you without hesitation.
 It’s the law of the land, everyone looks out for each other.
 Our host was no exception and as soon as we set foot into the yurt his wife started getting a few snacks and drinks together.
 I could see what was coming and I was absolutely terrified.